ibm-messaging/mq-dev-patterns/transactions/JMS/SE/README.md

 Click the `Local` tile to choose the queue type.

-Name your queue `BACKOUT.Q`.
+Name your queue `DEV.BACKOUT.Q`.

 Click `Create`.

 You'll see your new backout queue at the top of the list of queues on the `Manage queue manager QM1 page`.

-Click the three dots at the end of the row of the `BACKOUT.Q` to open the list of options.
+Click the three dots at the end of the row of the `DEV.BACKOUT.Q` to open the list of options.

 Click `Configuration` then click the `Security tab`.